 Furthermore, in a study, sucrose and mechanic vibration method used for pain control in the heel lance procedure, and it was determined more effective than only sucrose method, and the mean pain scores after the procedure were found to be statistically significantly higher than those during the procedure (27).
 Additionally, another study utilized breast milk, sucrose, and pacifier methods in heel lance procedure and found pacifier as the most effective method in crying time followed by sucrose (28).

-Limitations of the study: The neonate selection according to the inclusion criteria, and the necessity of the same staff presence made it difficult to reach the number of cases in this study.
+Limitations of the study was that the neonate selection was according to the inclusion criteria, and the necessity of the same staff presence made it difficult to reach the number of cases in this study.

-Implications for Clinical Practice: The advantages of this practice include: 1) a non-invasive method, 2) lack of requiring the use of any medication, 3) inexpensiveness of the materials used, and 4) the possibility for nurses to use their time efficiently by shortening the procedure time.
+Implications for Clinical Practice of this practice include: 1) a non-invasive method, 2) lack of requiring the use of any medication, 3) inexpensiveness of the materials used, and 4) the possibility for nurses to use their time efficiently by shortening the procedure time.
 Warm compression technique can also be used in invasive procedures, such as heel lance, which is a procedure applied to all newborns.

 It was found in this study that warm compression applied before heel lance procedure was effective in shortening the time of the procedure, decreasing pain in newborns, and providing comfort.